subhafastnfurious/UAVSystemMonitoring/README.md

 pip install -r requirements.txt

+Installing Node.js and Bower

+Download and install Node.js in order to use npm.

+Bower is a package manager for third party front-end tools.
+These packages are stored in the static/lib directory.
+Install bower with:

+$ npm install -g bower

-Need bower package manager to install javascript package bower install
+Then execute the following command to install all the javascript library bower install